ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 If the Virtual Connection ID is smaller than the Connection ID, the sender MUST shrink the length of the packet by the difference between the two lengths.

-Clients and proxies supporting forwarding mode MUST be able to handle Virtual Connection IDs of different lengths than the corresponding Connection IDs.
+Clients and proxies supporting forwarded mode MUST be able to handle Virtual Connection IDs of different lengths than the corresponding Connection IDs.

 ## Receiving With Forwarded Mode

-If the client has indicated support for forwarding with the "Proxy-QUIC-Forwarding" header, the proxy MAY use forwarded mode for any Client Connection ID for which it has a valid mapping.
+If the client has indicated support for forwarded mode with the "Proxy-QUIC-Forwarding" header, the proxy MAY use forwarded mode for any Client Connection ID for which it has a valid mapping.